integration code

 Mobile-First

 Make sure the theme is responsive.
 With people now spending around 69% of their time on mobile just browsing the internet, optimizing for mobile should be your number one priority.
-In fact, in a study done in 2018, Google says that 61% of people that had trouble getting on a non-mobile friendly website are unlikely to ever return.
+In fact, in a study done in 2018, Google says that 61% of people who had trouble getting on a non-mobile-friendly website are unlikely to ever return.
 Google also won’t be sending your traffic to your website.

 WordPress Plugins

-Make sure the theme is supported by plugins.
+Make sure plugins support the theme.
 Sometimes themes don’t come with everything that you want, like a calendar, or even a contact form.
 This is where plugins come in and save you many hours of hard coding something that might not even work.

 Function Over Fashion